-During initial (first 60 day) ESP meeting, the Career Management Team has determined student: Has a clear understanding of and commitment to completing the Job Corps program; Is adjusting to center life Is a positive influence on center culture Is progressing satisfactorily in all areas Completed all CPP requirements (including MyPACE career planning requirements for CPP) and is ready to transition from CPP to CDP.
+During initial (first 60 day) ESP meeting, the Career Management Team has determined stu Has a clear understanding of and commitment to completing the Job Corps program; Is adjusting to center life Is a positive influence on center culture Is progressing satisfactorily in all areas Completed all CPP requirements (including MyPACE career planning requirements for CPP to CDP.
 The Career Management Team and student have reviewed the appropriate requirements on the "Pathway Prerequisites for Entry" documents (reference Exhibit 2-5).
 The student understands these requirements, and can likely meet these requirements upon completion of the Job Corps program.
 (If student is under 18) The counselor has received parental/guardian consent for student's MyPACE Career Plan and has notified parent/guardian of any major behavior or performance issues.
-Lead Lead Career Management Team: Date: Cente Center Director or Senior Management Designee: Date:
+Lead Career Management Team: Da Date: Center Director or Senior Management Designee: Date: Date: